r0nn1ef/apod/README.md

 ## Purpose

-This module was designed as a training tool for learning the new Drupal 8 API's.
+This module was designed as a training tool for learning the Drupal 8 API's and has been updated to support Drupal ^9.5 and ^10.
-Full integration with other contributed modules will be added as the individual project have stable releases.

 ## Version

-Please checkout and use the 8.x-1.x branch as Master will remain empty.
+Please checkout and use the 2.0.x branch as Master will remain empty.

 ## Suggested Configuration